federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 -   "left joining" (i.e., merging two datasets, conforming the size of the second one to that of the first one) the molten data on content from the original dataset.

 Revealing the contributions of individual countries is an important goal of the project, so I am going to tidy the dataset with respect to "Countries" first.
-Functions `split.strings` and `extract.countries` will perform tasks 1-2, `append.columns` task 3.
-I will also keep the raw variable as primary key.

 #### **Split by and melt column variables**